-Dr. Dolly Kikon
+Dr Dolly Kikon

 Lecturer in Development Studies

-Anthropology & Development Studies
+Anthropology and Development Studies

 Dr Kikon’s research interests includes: anthropology of the state and human rights; extractive resource economies; violence and militarization; indigenous movements and identity politics; food, consumption, and transgressions.
 Her PhD dissertation focussed on social relations among traders and landowners in the coal mining hubs along the Assam-Nagaland foothill border.
 Dolly’s postdoctoral research investigated the increasing trend of indigenous migration from the militarized regions of Northeast India to other parts of the country.

-Dr. Bart Klem
+Dr Bart Klem

 Lecturer in Development Policy

-Anthropology & Development Studies
+Anthropology and Development Studies

 Bart’s research and teaching focuses on the interconnections between development and violent conflict.
 He is interested in development processes, aid, politics, de facto sovereignty and public authority in (violently) contested environments and transitional contexts.
 Bart’s predominate focus is on South Asia (and Sri Lanka in particular), with a developing interest in Southeast Asia (Indonesia in particular).
 In the past, he has also worked in Afghanistan, Indonesia, Liberia, and Sierra Leone.

-Prof. John Langmore
+Professor John Langmore

-International Relations & Development Studies
+International Relations and Development Studies

-Prof. John Langmore spent 13 years in Papua New Guinea as a public servant and lecturer in economics at the University from 1963.
+Professor John Langmore spent 13 years in Papua New Guinea as a public servant and lecturer in economics at the University from 1963.
 He has 20 years experience in Australian politics, the first eight as an economic advisor to the Parliamentary Labor Party, and then 12 years as an elected Member of the House of Representatives.
 He has spent seven years at the United Nations in New York, the first five as Director of the Division of Social Policy and Development in the Department of Economic and Social Affairs in the UN Secretariat and then two as Representative of the ILO to the UN.
 Most recently, he has spent the last 12 years as a Professorial Fellow in the School of Social and Political Sciences at the University of Melbourne.

-Prof. Adrian Little
+Professor Adrian Little

 Adrian’s research interests are in political and social theory especially as they pertain to the politics of conflict and democracy in divided societies.

 Assoc.
-Prof. Sarah Maddison
+Professor Sarah Maddison

 Sarah’s primary research interests pertain to the role of social conflict in democratic governance, particularly in divided and post-conflict societies as well as settler colonialism, Indigenous-non-Indigenous relations, and justice.
 These interests cover research themes of: reconciliation and conflict transformation, indigenous politics and governance, agonism, dialogue, social movements, Australian politics, public policy, gender and politics.

-Dr. Kate Macdonald
+Dr Kate Macdonald